Real-Skill/javascript-tasks/README.md

 ## Summary
 In this task, you have to deal with package conflicts.
 This app uses AngularJS, AngularUI, typeahead.js, fuelux and Angular-Bootstrap.
-Those libraries have transitive dependencies that may conflict with each other.
+These libraries have transitive dependencies that may conflict with one another.

 ## Goal
-Modify **bower.json** file so that next `bower install` does not ask any question and app works properly When dependency conflicts are resolved correctly, you should see properly working Typeahead, Checkbox - fluent and Checkbox with buttons.
+Modify **bower.json** file so that next `bower install` does not ask any question and the app works properly.
+When dependency conflicts are resolved correctly, you should see properly working Typeahead, Checkbox - fluent and Checkbox with buttons.

 ## Setup

 ### To install dependencies

-    yarn install
-    bower install
+    npm install

 ### To start application in live reload mode

     grunt serve

 ### Jshint
-To run verify jshint:
+To run jshint:

     grunt jshint:default